shreyansh26/optimizing-qwen3-asr-inference/docs/audio-natural-only-cudagraph-benchmark.md

 1. calibrated static FP8 decoder execution;
 2. fused Q/K RMSNorm, MRoPE, and paged KV-cache writes;
 3. CPU-built audio length/attention metadata plus a Triton valid-row pack;
-4. exact-admitted CUDA graph caches for the audio-encoder prefix and suffix.
+4. exact-admitted CUDA graph caches for the audio frontend and transformer.

 The CUDA graph policy is deliberately **natural-only**.
 It captures canonical 29--30 second chunks created by the server splitter and does not capture the